Esophageal Cancer: Introduction

 For esophageal cancer, chemotherapy is often used with radiation.
 It may be used before or after surgery.
 Or it may be part of the treatment for people who can't have surgery.

 Targeted therapy medicines work differently from standard chemotherapy medicines.
 Targeted therapy may be useful for some people.
-It is based on certain gene changes in the cancer cells.
+These medicines target certain gene changes in the cancer cells.
 (Your cancer cells will be tested to see if they have these changes.)

 Both of these treatments can be used to treat cancers that have spread beyond the esophagus.